DworkinLab/Bio720/Introduction_to_R.md

 **Readings**: In Bioinformatics Data Skills, chapter 8 presents a crash course in programming in `R`, but this may not be enough detail.
 We will not be using any of the functionality in `ggplot2` quite yet, so you can skip those pages (i.e. skip 207-215, 224-227).
 One book which you can access freely is [R for data science](http://r4ds.had.co.nz/index.html) by Garrett Grolemund and Hadley Wickham.
 It is important to note that it focuses less on programming *per se*, and more on working with data (cleaning, parsing, modifying etc..).
 It also focuses on using Tidyverse tools in `R` (as opposed to base `R`).

-There are plently of other amazing [`R` tutorials](https://cran.r-project.org/other-docs.html) (including less amazing ones by me) online.
+There are plenty of other amazing [`R` tutorials](https://cran.r-project.org/other-docs.html) (including less amazing ones by me) online.
 Use the link in the previous sentence to get to some links.
 I suggest something like [this one](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) to start with.
 Alternatively McMaster has access to a number of good ebooks.
 I think that [this one](http://catalogue.mcmaster.ca/catalogue/Record/2702791) by Larry Pace & Joshua Wiley is a good one to start with.
 You should (while on campus) be able to access the PDF from [here](http://link.springer.com/book/10.1007%2F978-1-4842-0373-6).
 I am also making a longer list of various `R` resources to help you out, which is currently [here](https://github.com/DworkinLab/Bio720/blob/master/Some_R_resources.md).
 I suggest that reading a bit, and/or going through the relevant video tutorial & exercises, and then moving onto the next component may work best.

 ## Installing R
 Please install the current version of `R` (V.3.5.1 or newer).
 This is required to be able to complete the class activities.
 There are several versions of `R` you might consider.
 R works on all major operating systems (Windows, Apple OS X and Linux).